Creator(s): Old Mill Heritage Centre

 Legend has it John Wayne and Marilyn Monroe visited the resort in the 1950s.
 Singer Gene Autry spent time on the island along with heavyweight boxing champ Gene Tuney.
 Prime Minister Lester B. Pearson and other important politicians from both Canada and the United States spent time there.
 In addition, several business organizations would hold sales conventions at the resort.

-Visit our Community Memories virtual exhibit to learn about the Island's star-studded past.
+Visit our Community Stories virtual exhibit to learn about the Island's star-studded past.